Libya | Libya Economic Empowerment

 Project Quick Facts:

-Goal: The goal of the project is to contribute to the growth of the Libyan non-oil private sector through strong, knowledgeable and competitive businesswomen who operate successful and job creating enterprises.
+Goal: The goal of the project is to contribute to the growth of the Libyan non-oil private sector through strong, knowledgeable and competitive business women and youth who operate successful and job creating enterprises.

-Reaching: 210 women entrepreneurs with job creating opportunities for an additional 700 individuals.
+Reaching: 11,200 women and youth entrepreneurs with job creating opportunities

 Funding: United States Agency for International Development (USAID)